-Dr. Pat Wakenell, poultry veterinarian at Purdue University School of Veterinary Medicine discusses egg and chick care with students
+Dr. Pat Wakenell, poultry veterinarian at Purdue University College of Veterinary Medicine discusses egg and chick care with students

 Dr. Sandy Amass, veterinarian at Purdue University School of Veterinary Medicine discusses the importance of handwashing after handling chicks and eggs.
 Please note that the eggs used in these classrooms were special "Specific Pathogen Free" eggs, meaning they did not contain any organisms that could cause illness in people.

 The project described is supported by a Science Education Partnership Award (SEPA) from the Office of Research Infrastructure Programs (ORIP), a component of the National Institutes of Health (NIH).

 NIH . . .
 Turning Discovery Into Health